Women in the Russian Revolution: The Women Questions and Bolshevik politics

-The Women Question, and the notion that women were locked into privater strict social rules and roles, was a popular topic among Russian intellectuals during the late 19th and early 20th centuries.
+The Women Question, and the notion that women were locked into strict social rules and roles, was a popular topic among Russian intellectuals during the late 19th and early 20th centuries.
 In sharp contrast to the West, however, the Russian discussions regarding the rights and roles of women did not form part of the basic struggle for human rights.
 Barbara Engel has explored the ways the revolution was gendered.
 The weakness of the cult of domesticity in the Imperial era facilitated the introduction of innovative Bolshevik policies.
 On the other hand working class was gendered as male, which impeded innovations.
-Indeed, after 1905 radical elements increasingly conceptualized women as locked out of the public sphere where only men were legitimate participants, revolutionaries must prioritize men and often ridiculed housewives and peasant women. as a consequence, reformers and revolutionaries generally viewed women as backward and superstitious, and not to be trusted politically.
+Indeed, after 1905 radical elements increasingly conceptualized women as locked out of the public sphere where only men were legitimate participants, revolutionaries must prioritize men and often ridiculed housewives and peasant women.
+As a consequence, reformers and revolutionaries generally viewed women as backward and superstitious, and not to be trusted politically.
 Some Marxists referred to women workers as the "most backward stratum of the proletariat" and accused them of being unable to develop a revolutionary consciousness without party guidance.
 Many wrote and theorized on the issue, but many Russians associated the issue mainly with feminists.
 Before the revolution, feminism was condemned as "bourgeois" because it tended to come from the upper classes, and was considered counterrevolutionary because of the perception that it would have divided the working class.
 Engels' 1890 work on The Women Question influenced Lenin heavily.
 He believed that the oppression of women was a function of their exclusion from the public production sphere and the relegation to the domestic sphere.
 For women to have been considered true comrades, the bourgeois family had to be dismantled and women needed full autonomy and access to employment.
 In light of the participation of women in the February Revolution, the Bolshevik Party began to rethink and restructure its approach to "the women question."
 Stalin reversed many of the Bolshevik wartime innovations, and he also set up a system that for some women was empowering.

 The Bolsheviks had opposed any division of the working class, including separating men and women to put some focus specifically on women's issues.
 They thought men and women needed to work together with no division, and because of this, in the party's early days, there was no literature printed specifically targeting women, and the Bolsheviks refused to create a bureau for women workers.
 In 1917, they acquiesced to the demands of the Russian feminist movement and created the Women's Bureau.